+Growth journey Client name Nantume Loy Business ventures The Wardrobe (men's wear store) Client since August 2020

+UGX 48,559,700 Invested to Date (US \$13,537.69)

+15 Loans approved

 UGX 550,000 First Loan (US \$153.33)

 UGX 5,762,400

 Last Ioan (US \$1,606.46)

+၃)ImaliPay

 Financial services targeting Africa's growing 'gig economy'

-Investment type SAFE Note Location Kenya, Nigeria, South Africa Year founded 2020 Founders Tatenda Furusa, Oluwasanmi Akinmusire imalipay.com
+Investment type SAFE Note Location Kenya, Nigeria, South Africa Year founded 2020 Founders Tatenda Furusa, Oluwasanmi Akinmusire Sector Youth Employment imalipay.com

-Sector Youth Employment
+The need

-The informal sector in Africa is the main source of income accounting for 70% of employment21.
-In East Africa, 90% of new jobs created in 2018 were in the informal sector22.
+The informal sector in Africa is the main source of income accounting for 70% of employment.
+In East Africa, 90% of new jobs created in 2018 were in the informal sector.
 This underscores the importance of the "gig economy" as a source of employment for the youth.
 The sector involves conducting freelance work sourced from digital platforms, including "ride-hailing" (Uber, Bolt), delivery companies (Glovo), and more upskilled professional digitalwork (Andela).
 On the flip side, gig workers are vulnerable to economic shocks due to job instability.
 Financial inclusion is therefore imperative to providing a buffer for these shocks.

+The solution

 ImaliPay partners with large gig platforms to extend a suite of financial services to gig workers.
 ImaliPay offers loans and savings to gig workers in Kenya, Nigeria and South Africa.
 The company provides product loans (for phones, laptops, fuel, spare parts to cars and motorbikes) through a Buy Now Pay Later (BNPL) model.
 ImaliPay helps workers to reduce their downtime, and consequently increase income generation.
 From a few months' pilot with the motorbike ride-hailing company, Safeboda, results showed that with access to ImaliPay's loans, drivers can work an extra 36 days/year (reducing approximately 3-5 days/monthly downtime).

+Impact metrics